datafeedr/datafeedr-api-docs/source/includes/v1/_requirements.md

 # Requirements

-There are 2 requirements for using the Datafeedr API.
+There are 2 requirements for using the Datafeedr API: API Keys and Affiliate IDs.

 ## API Keys